NiKiZe/Gentoo-iPXE/README.md

 Example on Minimal Gentoo PXE boot with focus on using [iPXE](http://ipxe.org)

 ### Background
-This is to show and use how Gentoo can be booted over PXE since [#396467](https://bugs.gentoo.org/396467) was resolved in [24ad50](https://github.com/gentoo/genkernel/commit/24ad5065fa856389ee9b058f57adffbe752da157)
+This is to show and use how Gentoo can be booted over PXE since [Gentoo bug #396467](https://bugs.gentoo.org/396467) was resolved in [24ad50](https://github.com/gentoo/genkernel/commit/24ad5065fa856389ee9b058f57adffbe752da157)

 ## Quick start